Whole Earth Montessori Two Story Trinomial Cube Elementary Building

 WEM has carefully designed its programs to help each child complete their journey from a wonder-filled childhood to a self-assured, optimistic adulthood.
 WEM’s Early Childhood Program occurs in a three-year cycle.
 In our Early Childhood Program, preschool-age students and kindergarten students learn together in the same classroom.
 Authentic, mixed-aged Montessori classrooms are vibrant with developmentally appropriate materials, teaching methodologies, and individualized instruction.
 Intellectually rigorous yet nurturing.
 In multi-age classrooms, students inspire each other!

+Children of all ages naturally absorb the lessons presented around them.
+Individual instruction deepens learning intensity.
+Student-driven discovery fuels academic and social development.
 This inclusive structure offers many benefits.
 Children can progress at their own pace without grade-level stigma.
 Younger children learn from older children and aspire to engage with what their peers are doing.
 In turn, older children further their mastery of subject matter and receive immeasurable academic confidence by acting as teachers to younger children.
 Mixed-aged classrooms also assist in developing more persuasive social and emotional skills by creating societies within the classrooms where all children have input and agree upon the rules that will govern their community.